Guanzhou-Ke/DM-Reading-Materials/README.md

 - [x] [Hua, Ming, and Jian Pei.
 "Cleaning disguised missing data: a heuristic approach."
 Proceedings of the 13th ACM SIGKDD international conference on Knowledge discovery and data mining.
 2007.](https://dl.acm.org/doi/10.1145/1281192.1281294)

 - [x] **(PCA)** [Shlens, Jonathon.
 "A tutorial on principal component analysis." arXiv preprint arXiv:1404.1100 (2014).](https://arxiv.org/abs/1404.1100)
+  - Principal component analysis(PCA) is a widely used but it more like a black box.
+This paper purpose to dispel the magic behind this black box.
+You may be only need to read it then you would understand all of PCA.
+And this paper is suit for readers of all levels, just say it better than Google.

 ## Visualization